dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

-Yaml Command Line Validator Tool
+Dockstore Yaml Command Line Validator Tool
 ================================

 Description
 -----------------

-The Yaml Command Line Validator Tool is used to verify that a :ref:`dict .dockstore.yml` file is valid for use in Dockstore and that all referenced files are present.
+The Dockstore Yaml Command Line Validator Tool is used to verify that a :ref:`dict .dockstore.yml` file is valid for use in Dockstore and that all referenced files are present.

-The Yaml Command Line Validator Tool will first determine if :ref:`dict .dockstore.yml` is a valid yaml file and display the following if :ref:`dict .dockstore.yml` is a valid yaml file (but not necessarily valid for use in Dockstore),
+The Dockstore Yaml Command Line Validator Tool will first determine if :ref:`dict .dockstore.yml` is a valid yaml file and display the following if :ref:`dict .dockstore.yml` is a valid yaml file (but not necessarily valid for use in Dockstore),